Rules and Regulations

 Art.
 43 Record Prizes

-The records are currently:
+The current records are:

-No cash prizes will be handed out before or after the award ceremony.
-Participants entitled to a prize must therefore be present at the award ceremony to obtain their prize(s).
-No prizes will be sent to runners entitled to a prize(s), except for compelling reasons.
+No prize money shall be distributed before or after the official award ceremony.
+Participants entitled to a prize must therefore appear in person at the award ceremony in order to receive their prize(s).
+No prize money shall be sent to participants entitled thereto, except in cases of compelling and duly justified reasons.

 10. Disqualification and Withdrawal from the Race (art.
 45-48)